2018 Colorado elections

 A general election was held in the U.S. state of Colorado on November 6, 2018.
 All of Colorado's executive offices and all seven of its seats in the United States House of Representatives were up for election.
-Democrats swept the statewide offices up for election, leaving the Class 2 U.S. Senate seat as the last statewide office held by a Republican.
+Democrats swept every statewide election on the ballot, leaving the at-large seat on the University of Colorado Board of Regents and the Class 2 U.S. Senate seat as the last statewide offices held by Republicans.

 Governor and lieutenant governor

-Incumbent Democratic Governor John Hickenlooper was term-limited.
-Incumbent Democratic Lieutenant Governor Donna Lynne ran for governor, but was eliminated in the Democratic primary on June 26, 2018.
+Incumbent Democratic governor John Hickenlooper was term-limited.
+Incumbent Democratic lieutenant governor Donna Lynne ran for governor, but was eliminated in the Democratic primary on June 26, 2018.

 Results

 Attorney general

 Incumbent Republican attorney general Cynthia Coffman ran for governor, but was eliminated at the state Republican party convention in April.